CP1404/Practicals/prac_10/README.md

 # Practice & Extension Work

-1. Write a program that prints a string from the outside in, using recursion.
+1. Write a program that prints a string from the outside in, **using recursion**.
     E.g. if the string to print is "Programming", your program should
     print: "P g r n o i g m r m a".
     Another example:

         Enter a string: 123456
         1 6 2 5 3 4

     Remember to analyse and design this problem first.
 Think about the base and recursive cases - when will it stop (base) and how will it reduce the problem (recursive) each time?

-2. Write a recursive function to your check whether or not a string is a palindrome.
+2. Write a recursive function to check whether or not a string is a palindrome.
     A palindrome is a word or phrase that reads the same forwards as backwards.
 The following are examples: